 Diego Rivera’s El Albañil (The Bricklayer, 1903), painted when the artist was 18, is on view in the Museum’s Nelson A. Rockefeller Center for Latin American Art, along with eight other works that span much of the artist’s career.
-This small exhibition provides a glimpse of the brilliance of one of Mexico’s greatest artists.
+This small focus installation provides a glimpse of the brilliance of one of Mexico’s greatest artists.
 El Albañil is thought to be the earliest Diego Rivera painting in the United States.
 It is on permanent loan to the Museum from Pagent and Rugeley Ferguson, Jr.

 El Albañil was painted by Rivera as part of a student competition.
 He won a medal and a grant, but first prize for painting the same subject went to classmate Roberto Montenegro, whose later work (Women from Tierra Caliente, 1934) is also displayed in the Museum’s gallery.